 What Pan To Use

-When I make omurice, I personally use a 20cm (8 inch) seasoned cast-iron pan.
+When I make omurice, I personally use a 20cm (8 inches) seasoned cast-iron pan.
 This might sound very small, and if I’m honest, I was a bit skeptical when I saw how tiny it looked, but using this pan helped me to cook the best omurice I’ve ever made!

 Using a small pan actually creates less room for error.
 The smaller the pan, the less likely your omelette will be too thin (which creates breakage) and the easier it is to fold the edges over.